jaequery/docker-deploy/README.md

 ### Example ###

 * Let's say ~/Projects/site.com is my local dev environment and it has a docker-compose.yml file
-* And I have SSH access to jae@server.com
+* And I have SSH access to jae@server.com which has Docker installed
+* Simply run this to deploy your project to your target Docker server

 ```
 cd ~/Projects